Bike To It

 The Best Panniers for Bike Commuting

-As a recent convert to the world of bike commuting, I realized that while you can stick with just the bare bones, your bike commute can go from doable to nearly perfect with the addition of a few key accessories.
-Beyond a bike and a helmet, it’s helpful and safe to have lights, a bell and a pannier.
-All these add-ons make commuting fast and convenient.
+As a relative newbie to the world of bike commuting, I quickly realized that while you can stick with just the bare bones, your bike commute can go from doable to nearly perfect with the addition of a few key accessories.
+Beyond a bike and a helmet, it’s helpful to have lights, a bell and a pannier.
+All these add-ons make commuting fast, safe and convenient.

 While there are a variety of bells, headlights and taillights that have all worked for me, I’ve had the most difficulty finding a durable pannier.
-It needs to clip on and off quickly as I lock my bike up outside overnight, keep my laptop safe over bumps and terrible road conditions and have plenty of storage for all of my work clothes if I bike to the gym first.
+It needs to clip on and off easily as I lock my bike up outside overnight, keep my laptop safe over bumps and terrible road conditions and have plenty of storage for all of my work clothes if I bike to the gym first.
 Convertible backpack straps are a bonus.
-While some people can swing a messenger bag or backpack over their shoulders and ride, I found that I could hold much more on the bike if I just attached my bag to it — and I didn’t show up to work with a big sweat stain on my back from said bag.
+While some people can swing a messenger bag or backpack over their shoulders and ride, I’ve found that I can carry much more on the bike if I just attach my bag to it — and (bonus) I don’t show up to work with a big sweat stain on my back from said bag.

-Here are four panniers that hit all our requisites in durability, storage and design.
+Here are four panniers (and an additional pack) that hit all our prerequisites in terms of durability, storage and design.

 Brooks England Suffolk Rear Travel Pannier